alexortner/kubernetes-on-raspberry-pi/apps/2_ledStrip_ws2813/README.md

 ## LED Strip specs

-We use a ws2813 strip used which uses two signal cabels and is quit bad documented for a raspbery pi It also works the documentation for the ws2815 strip but not for ws2811 or ws2812b We us only 10 LEDs which allows us to power them directly from the Raspberry Pi pins, longer strips would need an external power device
+We use a ws2813 strip used which uses two signal cabels and is quit bad documented for a Raspbery Pi It also works the documentation for the ws2815 strip but not the one for ws2811 or ws2812b We us only 10 LEDs which allows us to power them directly from the Raspberry Pi pins, longer strips would need an external power device

 ## Wiring